-- Examining a person who is not sick but who may have LTBI, for example, a person who has been exposed to someone with TB - Screening at-risk groups of people for LTBI - Examining a person who has symptoms of TB disease
+- Examining a person who is not sick but who may have LTBI, for example, a person who has been exposed to someone with TB.
+In fact, the tuberculin skin test is the only way to diagnose LTBI before the infection progresses to TB disease - Screening at-risk groups of people for LTBI - Examining a person who has symptoms of TB disease

-Different types of tuberculin tests are available, such as the Mantoux tuberculin skin test and the multiple-puncture (e.g., Tine test) test.
-The Mantoux tuberculin skin test is the only test which should be used because it is the most accurate.
+Different types of tuberculin tests are available, such as the Mantoux tuberculin skin test and the multiple-puncture test.
+The Mantoux tuberculin skin test is the preferred test because it is the most accurate.
 Multiple puncture tests are not recommended.